Peter's blend

 Notes:

-Scenario numbers are illustrative only, and correct as at March 2023, to show how a guaranteed income producing asset can be included alongside equities and bond assets in a drawdown SIPP portfolio.
+Scenario numbers are illustrative only, and correct as at 11 March 2024 to show how a guaranteed income producing asset can be included alongside equities and bond assets in a drawdown SIPP portfolio.

-Example based on 68 year old male, in good health, non-smoker, with a £500,000 total portfolio value.
+Example based on 68 year old, male, in good health, non-smoker, with a £500,000 total portfolio value.
 Traditional drawdown SIPP portfolio scenario is based on 60% Global equity / 40% UK Aggregate bonds asset allocation.
 New blended drawdown SIPP portfolio scenario is based on £100,000 SLI purchase, this equates to a blended model of 60% Global equity / 20% UK Aggregate bonds / 20% SLI asset allocation, total fees of 1.75%.